General Data Protection Regulation

 What is the GDPR?

-The General Data Protection Regulation (GDPR) is a data protection law that applies broadly to the processing of personal information of individuals by organizations established in the European Economic Area (EEA) (which includes countries in the European Union (EU) plus Iceland, Liechtenstein and Norway), regardless of where the processing takes place; and by organizations outside the EU/EEA, where those activities are related to offering of goods or services to individuals in the EU/EEA, or monitoring of behavior of individuals that takes place in the EU.
+The General Data Protection Regulation (GDPR) is a data protection law that applies broadly to the processing of personal information of individuals by organizations established in the European Economic Area (EEA) (which includes countries in the European Union (EU) plus Iceland, Liechtenstein and Norway) and the United Kingdom (UK), regardless of where the processing takes place; and by organizations outside the EU/EEA/UK, where those activities are related to offering of goods or services to individuals in the EU/EEA/UK, or monitoring of behavior of individuals that takes place in the EU.
 Generally speaking, the regulation applies to all personally identifiable data that are collected, used, stored, or otherwise processed about covered individuals by any method, including electronic and paper records.

 How does GDPR apply to human subjects research?